 Saka translates to the “name of the closest star to earth”, which is clearly visible during the festival.
 Celebrated on the full moon of the 4th month of the Tibetan Calendar, Saka Dawa symbolizes the birth of Sakyamuni (Gautam Buddha) as when he attained enlightenment and subsequently Parinirvana.

-On this holiest of days as per the Tibetan Buddhism, the monks across Ladakh and other regions change the Tarboche flag pole, that is located at the South of the mountain, Kailash Kora.
+On this holiest of days as per Tibetan Buddhism, the monks across Ladakh and other regions change the Tarboche flag pole, which lies at the South of the mountain, Kailash Kora.
 It is if the changed flag stays erect then it is very auspicious for the Tibetans.
 The most revered day for Buddhists, this is the day that marks the birth of their faith and lifting of everyone’s life into spirituality.

-Also, during this period, the region revered through the chanting of “Om Mani Padme Hum”.
-Also, usually people refrain from killing and eating animals during the day.
+Also, during this period, the region revered through the chanting of “Om Mani Padme Hum” .
+Also, usually, people refrain from killing and eating animals during the day.
 These ideologies for a part of the eight Mahayana precepts.
-If you’re in the region during this time, experiencing the reverence of Buddha and learning of His ideologies will definitely make you more appreciative in life.
+If you’re in the region during this time, experiencing the reverence of Buddha and learning of His ideologies will make you more appreciative in life.

 6. Sindhu Darshan Festival

-Held on the first full moon day in the month of June, Sindhu Darshan Ladakh Festival was first observed in October 1997 and has continued every season since.
+Held on the first full moon day in June, Sindhu Darshan Ladakh Festival was first observed in October 1997 and has continued every season since.
 Truly representing unity and national pride, all symbolically represented by way of the name itself – Sindhu pays due respect to the Indus River.
-As the illustration of the birth of civilization in the region, the Indus river flows through communities and nourishes all within reach in this difficult terrain.
+As the illustration of the birth of civilization in the region, the Indus River flows through communities.
+It nourishes all within reach in this difficult terrain.

-However, over the years, this event or festival of Ladakh has morphed into an embrace of Indian diversity and heritage while also paying respects to the protectors of our realm – our soldiers!
-The symbolic salute to our nation’s unsung heroes is marked with celebration and artists of different castes, regions, and religions perform their traditional dances.
+However, over the years, this festival of Ladakh has morphed into an embrace of Indian diversity and heritage.
+While also paying respects to the protectors of our realm – our soldiers!
+The symbolic salute to our nation’s unsung heroes is marked with celebration, and artists of different castes, regions, and religions perform their traditional dances.
 The venue for the festival is 8 KMs from Leh, right on the banks of Indus river at Shay Manla.